mostafa/zizzles/docs/audit_rules/expression_injection.md

 - Detection is fast and runs on the AST level for accuracy
 - Large workflows with many expressions may take slightly longer to analyze
-- Fix generation processes each run block independently for safety
+- The analysis processes each vulnerable context independently for comprehensive coverage

 ## Vulnerable Fields Detected